BlocklandsMC/Issues/.github/ISSUE_TEMPLATE/bug-report.md

 2. [EXAMPLE] Type /ban Steve
 3. [EXAMPLE] You are able to ban steve without having any permissions

-**Expected Behavior**
-A clear and concise description of what you expected to happen.

-**Actual Behavior**
-A clear and concise description of what actually happened.

 **Screenshots/GIFs/Recordings**
 If applicable, add screenshots to help explain your problem.